sarahciston/codingcare/posts/0critintro.md

 ##### Extreme use
   * Lace cards
   * "Pranking an AI—giving it a task and watching it fail—is a great way to learn about it" —Janelle Shane
+  * "Baysean flooding" @bruntonObfuscationUserGuide2015
 ##### Desire lines, adversarial attacks, salt circles
 ##### Make your own systems
   * Coem, Katherine Yang (2022)

 >"An anti-fascist approach to AI is a positive refusal, a rejection of certain forms of apparatus and a commitment to radical alternatives. [...]
 Our ambition should stretch beyond the timid idea of AI governance, which accepts what we’re already being subjected to, and instead look to transform our apparatuses into a technical practice that supports the common good." —Dan McQuinlin, Resisting AI @mcquillanResistingAIAntifascist

+>Nam June Paik's call to "make technology ridiculous." (*We Are in Open Circuits*)

 Tactical media are works that resist, revise, reverse their materials to engage political [potentials].
 In her "Manifesto of the Broken Machine," Sarah Sharma shows how we might work *with* perceptions of [women and others as] outliers and errors, in order to work *against* the systems that frame them as such: **"A feminism of the Broken Machine focuses on and uses the logic of the machines to highlight current power dynamics that are otherwise hard to pinpoint.
 The Broken Machine uncovers and incites new power moves."** @sharmaManifestoBrokenMachine2020

 >As "an investment in a multiplicity of actions, practices, performances, and interventions," says Raley, "tactical media activities provide models of opposition rather than revolution and aim to undermine a system that, as de Certeau reminds us, 'itself remains intact.'" [@raleyTacticalMedia2009]
+>"practices such as reverse engineering, hacktivism, [...] the digital hijack, [...] collaborative software, and open-access technology labs, ' tactical media' is a mutable category [...]. tactical media signifies the intervention and disruption ... disturbance.
+>"Tactical media is performance for which a consumable product is not the primary endgame; it foregrounds the experimental over the physical."

 David Garcia and Geert Lovink describe tactical media as "An existential aesthetic.
 An aesthetic of Poaching, tricking, reading, speaking, strolling, shopping, desiring.
 Clever tricks, the hunter's cunning, maneuvers, polymorphic situations, joyful discoveries, poetic as well as warlike." [@garciaGarciaLovinkABC]